 If your monthly income is at or below what is listed for your family size, you may qualify for Basic Food!
 Takes into account living expenses and savings.

 How to Apply

 - For assistance completing an application, complete this form or call (360) 856-2549.
 To apply on your own, click here.

 - Once you have completed an application, you will need to schedule an interview.
 You can complete this over the phone or in office with DSHS.

-- Provide your social security number, proof of identity, and proof of the income and living expenses for your household.
-We can help you get this proof if needed
+- Bring your social security number, proof of identity, and proof of income and living expenses for your household.
+DSHS can help you get this proof if needed.

 The USDA is an equal opportunity employer and provider.

 Did you know…